pyprojectx/pyprojectx/docs/docs/config/tools.md

-# Manage Tools as Dev dependencies
+# Manage tools as dev dependencies

 Pyprojectx can manage all the Python tools and utilities that you use for building, testing...